florenceloi/hackbright-project/README.md

 ![gif of city selection](/static/img/select-city.gif)

-#### Browse different dog-friendly restaurants by sentiment analysis
+#### <a name="browse-by-sentiment"></a>Browse dog-friendly restaurants by sentiment analysis
-Detailed description coming soon.
+On the initial analysis page, the average scores for restaurants in certain US states and Canadian provinces are displayed with a histogram and pie chart using the D3.js library.
+The user can hover over the restaurant and see which percentage of the total score each category makes up.
+Alternatively, the user can hover over a pie slice (dog-friendliness or food quality) and see only that individual score in the histogram.
+If the user wants more information, he/she can click on a bar in the histogram to see similar information for the cities in that state/province.
+Then, the city bar can be clicked to see the scores for restaurants in that city.

 ![gif of analysis navigation](/static/img/analysis.gif)

 ## Features in Version 2.0
 - [ ] Testing
+- [ ] Train Textblob's sentiment analyzer with restaurant reviews instead of movie reviews
+- [ ] Train/test enough data to add another category (i.e., service, ambiance, etc)
 - [ ] Encrypt passwords in database OR implement OAuth 2.0
 - [ ] Make mobile app version
 - [ ] Incorporate Twilio API to text user when user is walking near a dog-friendly restaurant

 ## Author
-**Florence Loi** is a software engineer from San Francisco, CA.
+**Florence Loi** is a software engineer in San Francisco, CA.  She lives with her partner along with their dog Zorro, and two cats.